Dr. Robbins uses state of the art holmium laser lithotripsy surgery for removal of kidney stones.

 Surgical Interventions for Kidney Stones

-When conservative measures fail or if a stone is too large to reasonably pass, a surgical intervention may be recommended.
+When conservative measures fail or if a stone is too large to reasonably pass, surgical intervention may be recommended.
 There are numerous minimally invasive methods used to treat stones which are outlined below.

 Ureteroscopy and holmium laser lithotripsy is typically indicated for the treatment of obstructing ureteral stones greater than 5mm in size or for stones in the kidney less than 2cm in size.
 Stones located in the lower pole of the kidney are more difficult to treat and so stones greater than 1cm in size in this location can be moved with a basket to a more favorable location or treated with an alternative method whether it be PCNL (Percutaneous Nephrostolithotomy) or ESWL (Extracorporeal Shock Wave Lithotripsy).
 Ureteroscopy to remove kidney stones is typically performed under general anesthesia as an outpatient procedure.
 A ureteroscope which is a long narrow camera or telescope is introduced into the urethra and up the ureter.
 When the stone is visualized, it is fragmented into tiny easily passable pieces using a narrow holmium laser fiber.
-A flexible plastic tube is then left in the ureter for a week or two to allow for passive dilation of the ureter to assist in passage of the tiny stone fragments.
-In skilled hands this procedure can be used to treat obstructing ureteral stones with a high degree of success with operative times under an hour.
+A flexible plastic tube is then left in the ureter for a week or two to allow for passive dilation of the ureter to assist in the passage of the tiny stone fragments.
+In skilled hands, this procedure can be used to treat obstructing ureteral stones with a high degree of success with operative times under an hour.

 ESWL is typically used to treat non-obstructing kidney stones less than 1-2 cm in size.
 ESWL is less successful for more dense stones such as those composed of calcium oxalate monohydrate or cystine.
 ESWL is directly contraindicated for patients with an obstructing stone and fever or infection.
-ESWL is performed as outpatient procedure with operative times around 30 minutes.
+ESWL is performed as an outpatient procedure with operative times around 30 minutes.

-PCNL is a more invasive method of treatment and removal of kidney stones involving creating an access point into the kidney via the skin through a patient’s flank.
+PCNL is a more invasive method of treatment and removal of kidney stones involving creating an access point into the kidney via the skin through a patients' flank.
 A larger access sheath is placed into the kidney allowing the passage of a larger camera (nephroscope) and stone fragmenting devices.
 Using PCNL, the goal is to completely fragment large stones and pull all of the pieces out of the access sheath so that they do not have to pass down the ureter.
 A nephrostomy tube is commonly left at the end of the procedure to allow maximum drainage of the kidney.
 General anesthesia is used and a patient may have to spend 1-3 days in the hospital to recover.